ady7ady7/cross-market-etl-pipeline/README.md

 # cross-market-etl-pipeline

-In order to make the pipeline work:
+In order to make the initial data import:

 1. Set up a PostgreSQL database - either locally or online.
 Personally I'm using Digital Ocean's standard instance, as I've found it to be the most reasonable option for me.
 2. Create a .env file in your root directory, copy the contents of .env.example there and replace with your actual DATABASE_URL connection file.